-Benjamin Franklin wrote that the determining cause of the War of Independence, which caused Great Britain to lose its colonies in North America, was the seizure of the colonial money by the Bank of England.
-The American colonies had issued their own paper money and were prosperous.
-The money creators in England could not suffer that their power be undermined, even by their own colonies.
-“Where a man’s fortune is, there is his country.”
-(Pope Pius XI, Encyclical Letter Quadragesimo Anno.)
+Benjamin Franklin wrote that the precipitous cause of the War of Independence was the Bank of England’s meddling with the independent money system developed in the American Colonies.
+(The Colonies enjoyed great prosperity by issuing their own paper money independent of England.)
+The money creators could not suffer their power being undermined, even by their own Colonies.
+“Where a man’s fortune is, there is his country” said Pope Pius XI in his Encyclical Letter, Quadragesimo Anno.

-The new Government of the United States of America made sure to include in its Constitution that “Congress shall have the power to coin money and regulate the value thereof.”
-But just like in England, the money powers managed to take the place of the government as regards the creation of money.
-As always, this is done thanks to the ignorance of the population; no government can resist the pressure of the money powers when there is no public opinion to support its resistance.
-As early as 1787, John Adams, the successor of George Washington (as President of the U.S.A.), wrote to Thomas Jefferson:
+The new Government of the United States of America in its Constitution stated that “Congress shall have the power to coin money and regulate the value thereof.”
+But as in England, the money powers took the government’s place in the creation of money.
+As always, the ignorance of the population aided the usurpation.
+No government can resist the pressure of the money powers when public opinion does not support resistance.
+As early as 1787, President John Adams, George Washington’s successor, wrote to Thomas Jefferson:

 “All the perplexities, confusion and distress in America arise, not from defects in the Constitution, not from want of honor or virtue, so much as from downright ignorance of the nature of coin, credit and circulation.”

-Thomas Jefferson, who also became the President of the United States, wrote to George Logan in 1816:
+Thomas Jefferson, another President of the United States, wrote to George Logan in 1816:

 “If the American people ever allow private banks to control the issue of their currency, first by inflation, then by deflation, the banks... will deprive the people of all property until their children wake up homeless on the continent their fathers conquered.
 I hope we shall crush in its birth the aristocracy of our moneyed corporations, which dare already to challenge our Government to a trial of strength, and bid defiance to the laws of our country...
 The issuing power should be taken from the banks and restored to the people, to whom it properly belongs.”

-Jefferson was right on.
-The ancestor of the bankers had put it cynically, a quarter of a century before: “Permit me to issue and control the money of a nation and I care not who makes its laws.”
-But the money creators were already the masters in America, which led Jefferson to write the following to John Monroe:
+Jefferson was correct.
+Mayer Amschel Rothschild (1744-1812) cynically but accurately stated: “Permit me to issue and control the money of a nation and I care not who makes its laws.”
+The money creators were already the masters in America, which led Jefferson to write the following to John Monroe:

-Later, another American President, Abraham Lincoln, with all his righteousness and moral strength, did not content himself with noticing this state of affairs.
-He wanted to dethrone the appalling usurpers and restore to the State its exclusive right to issue money.
-A bribed assassin reduced him to silence.
+President Abraham Lincoln, with his moral strength, wanted to dethrone the usurpers and restore to the State its exclusive right to issue money but was reduced to silence by an assassin’s bullet.

-Later, President Garfield, who also came from the common people, stated that “the hand that controls the money supply of a nation controls that nation.”
-He too was assassinated (by Guiteau).
+President Garfield, a man of the common people, observed that “the hand that controls the money supply of a nation controls that nation.”
+He too was assassinated.
 Who gave orders to the killer?
-The international magicians of money will permit everything but constitutional and honest money.
+The international magicians of money who will permit everything but constitutional and honest money.